 Additionally the Top 5 art pieces will have the option to have their artwork displayed at the MARE Center in Middleburg, VA.
-Art will be returned the following year at the State Show or to their Extension office.
+Art will be returned the following year at the State Show.

 If you should have any questions, please contact, contest manager, Kim Mayo (434) 591-1950 or kmayo@vt.edu